 Planting Depth and Spacing

 Plant rhubarb crowns (the thick, fleshy root of the plant) 1-2 inches below the soil surface.
-If the crown is planted too deep, the rhubarb will not produce as much fruit.
+If the crown is planted too deeply, the rhubarb will not produce as much fruit.
+Space rhubarb plants 3-4 feet apart in rows that are 4-5 feet apart.
+If you are planting in raised beds, space the plants 2-3 feet apart.

 Rhubarb Care and Maintenance – Does Rhubarb Need Sun or Shade?

 Rhubarb is a hardy perennial that requires minimal care and maintenance.
 However, proper care is essential for healthy growth and maximum yield.
-Here are some tips for caring and maintaining your rhubarb plants.
+Here are some tips for caring for and maintaining your rhubarb plants.

 Fertilizing

 Rhubarb is a heavy feeder and requires rich, well-drained soil.
 Fertilize the plants in early spring with a balanced fertilizer or compost.
+Apply the fertilizer or compost around the base of the plant and water well.

 Mulching

+Mulching helps to retain soil moisture, suppress weeds, and regulate soil temperature.
 Apply a 2-inch layer of organic mulch, such as straw or shredded leaves, around the base of the plant.
 Avoid piling the mulch against the crowns of the plants, as this can cause rot.

 Pruning and Harvesting

-Harvest rhubarb when the stalks are 12-18 inches long and thick as a thumb.
+Rhubarb leaves are toxic and should never be consumed.
+Only harvest the stalks of the plant.
+Harvest rhubarb when the stalks are 12-18 inches long and as thick as a thumb.
 Cut the stalks at the base of the plant with a sharp knife or scissors.
+Do not twist or pull the stalks, as this can damage the plant.

 In the second year after planting, you can harvest rhubarb for up to four weeks.
 In the third year and beyond, you can harvest rhubarb for up to eight weeks.
 After harvesting, prune the stalks down to the base of the plant.